TMnd/central-hub/README.md

 # 📦 Patch Notes
 ## v2.0.0 (2025-11-219)

+### ⚙️ Application
+- Changed project name to "Central Hub" to better reflect its purpose as a personal application hub.

 ### 🧩 Angular Frontend
 - Transition the project to NX to take advantage of **Module Federation** for future use cases.
 - Implemented a new UI theme.